irmen/Tale/docs/source/index.rst

 - you can also quite easily schedule calls to be executed at a defined later moment in time
-- using generators (yield statements) instead of regular input() calls, it is easy to create sequential dialogs (question-response) that will be handled without blocking the driver
+- using generators (yield statements) instead of regular input() calls, it is easy to create sequential dialogs (question-response) that will be handled without blocking the driver (the driver loop is not yet fully asynchronous but that may come in the future)
 - easy definition of commands in separate functions, uses docstrings to define command help texts
-- command function code is quite compact due to convenient parameters, and available methods on the game objects
+- command function implementations are quite compact due to convenient parameters, and available methods on the game objects
 - command code gets parse information from the soul parser as parameter; very little parsing needs to be done in the command code itself
-- there's a set of configurable parameters on a per-story basis
+- there's a large set of configurable parameters on a per-story basis
 - stories can define their own introduction text and completion texts
 - stories can define their own commands or override existing commands
 - a lock/unlock/open/close door mechanism is provided with internal door codes to match keys (or key-like objects) against.